rasachdev/data146/fixmidterm.md

 Based on that, I was able to get a mean R2 value of the test folds of 0.60213, with the optimal value of alpha in that range.

 ## 21
+This question is focused on correlations and coefficients.
+It asks which of the models estimates the smallest coefficient for the variable that is least correlated in terms of their absolute value.
+The variable that is least correlated is AveOccup.
+So with the linear, ridge, and lasso models, the absolute value of their coefficients are 0.03932626697814858, 0.03941257372893634, and 0.037618233645534585, respectively.
+And comparing all three of them, we can see that the lasso regression has the smallest coefficient for the AveOccup variable.

 ## 22
+Again we are looking at correlations and coefficients.
+But this question asks which of the models estimates the smallest coefficient for the variable that is most correlated in terms of their absolute value.
+The variable that is most correlated is MedInc.
+So with the linear, ridge, and lasso models, the absolute value of their coefficients are 0.8296193042804432, 0.8288892465527583, and 0.8200140807502062, respectively.
+And comparing all three of them, we can see that the lasso regression has the smallest coefficient for the MedInc variable.

 ## 23
 ## 24 - If we had looked at MSE instead of R<sup>2</sup> when doing our Lasso regression (question 20), what would we have determined the optimal value for alpha to be?
 Enter your answer to 5 decimal places, for example: 0.12345
 This is the corrected DoKFold function: